Kazakhstan–Russia border: Geography

 The border starts in the west at the Caspian Sea and runs in a broadly west–east direction to the tripoint with China, though in places it is extremely convoluted.
 The border consists almost entirely of a series of overland lines traversing the Eurasian Steppe, though in sections rivers are utilised, such as the Maly Uzen, Ural and Uy.
-The border runs across lake Botkul.
+The border runs across lakes Botkul and Bura.
 In the far eastern section the border runs through the Altai Mountains.

 Settlements

 The following towns and cities of Kazakhstan lie adjacent to the border: